Learn all the ways your family can explore the Redwood Trail at Carbon Canyon Regional Park in Brea.

 - On our visit, we hit the playgrounds first.
 Because who can resist?

 - Then we stopped at the small restroom near the tennis courts and walked towards the back of the park and the butterfly garden.
-We took in the view and started down the trail — not really sure that we were going the right way.
+We took in the view and started up the Carbon Canyon Creek Trail — which is well-marked and will lead you towards the Redwood Trail.

-- I kept wondering if we were going the right way, because with the dusty trail and dry brush it just didn’t look like it would be possible for there to be redwoods.
+- With the dusty trail and dry brush it just didn’t look like it would be possible for there to be redwoods.

-- But we kept walking a big outside loop around the lake and beyond.
+- We kept walking a big outside loop around the lake and beyond.
 This was an after-school trip in the winter, so we didn’t have much time or daylight.
 But I heard it was a short hike.

 - You’ll pass a turn-off back to the park and then the trail will go past a the Carbon Canyon Dam on your right.
 You can hike out to that, but we didn’t have time on our visit.